Aabyrvalg/recruitment-test/mobile-engineer-recruitment-test.md

 ### Task requirements
-We believe this task shouldn't take more than a few huours, use your time wisely. ⏱
+We believe this task shouldn't take more than a few hours, use your time wisely. ⏱

 - Your code should compile and run in one step
 - Feel free to use whatever frameworks / libraries / packages you like